 4th H Meeting Challenge

 Are your 4-H'ers ready to commit?
 The University of Arkansas System Division of Agriculture Cooperative Extension Service would like to invite your club to participate in the Arkansas 4th H Club Challenge!
 Each club that completes the challenge before the deadline will enter into the $100 gift card drawing for their district!
 Each district will have three $100 gift cards to win!
 The first 25 clubs that complete the registration and pre-survey will get an extra entry.How does it work?
-Apply three healthy meeting practices to your 4-H clubs/meetings from May - December 2021.
+Apply six healthy meeting practices to your 4-H clubs/meetings from January - December 2022.

 Why is this important?
 We pledge our “health to better living” and in order to learn, practice, and advocate for healthy choices we are challenging clubs to practice healthy choices during their meetings.
 Learning these healthy habits early can have lifelong effects on the health of 4-H’ers.
 How does a club get started?